-Starting in September 2018, over the next two years, NORRAG and a global network of six partner universities will engage in researching and developing cutting-edge multimedia material for teaching and eLearning on innovative financing in education and development.
+Starting in September 2018, and for the next two years, NORRAG and a global network of six partner universities will engage in researching and developing cutting-edge multimedia material for teaching and eLearning on innovative financing in education and development.

 The COFER Innovative Financing in Education and Development: Case Studies and Multi-Media Material for ELearning project is partially funded by swissuniversities Development and Cooperation Network (SUDAC) under the development of ‘Consortia for Education and Research (COFER)’, and by the partner organisations: NORRAG, an associate programme of the Graduate Institute, Geneva, University of Fribourg and Zurich University of Teacher Education (Switzerland), Universidad Nacional de General Sarmiento in Buenos Aires (Argentina), Beijing Normal University (China), Tata Institute of Social Sciences in Mumbai (India) and the University of Cape Town (South Africa).